dtamayo/MachineLearning/installation.md

 # Running Jupyter Notebooks

 We will be running everything in the workshop from Jupyter notebooks (this is the new and more general version of ipython notebooks, which you might hear us say--they mean the same thing).
-To open a new jupyter notebook, type
+To open a new jupyter notebook, first activate the environment

+    source activate ml

+then

     jupyter notebook